Menu

 • Level: Intermediate, Advanced, Technical

-The workshop will consist of a balance between lecture material and demonstrations, which forms the basis for a flexible and interactive training approach.
+Format and Technical Requirements: The workshop will consist of a balance between lecture material and demonstrations, forming the basis for a flexible and interactive training approach.
 There will be plenty of time for discussion and experimentation, which will result in a rich and rewarding experience for everyone involved.

 Instructor: Eric Pimpler, Geospatial Training Services